-Last year, in 2015, (which was not a long time ago), I made some great film discoveries, but, overall, I might have discovered what would be for me the best French movie of all times: La Grande Illusion.
-I watched the film thrice in a short among of time and even had the chance to see it on the big screen in class (an unforgettable experience).
+Last year, in 2015 (which was not a long time ago), I made some great film discoveries, but, overall, I might have discovered what would be for me the best French movie of all times: La Grande Illusion.
+I watched the film thrice in a short time period and even had the chance to see it on the big screen in class (an unforgettable experience).
 So, of course, when Summer from Serendipitous Anachronism announced that she was going to host the France on Films Blogathon, this had to be my choice!

 Finally, the final shot is one of the most beautiful I’ve ever seen.
 Without spoiling anything, it’s a long shot where we see Rosenthal and Maréchal walking in the snow.
-The contrast with their black coats and the immaculate snow is interesting and of course beauty is added thanks to the mountains in the background.
+The contrast with their black coats and the immaculate snow is interesting and beauty is added thanks to the mountains in the background.

 1- Maréchal: “Ben tu sais moi je vais pas au théâtre, c’est trop sérieux.
 J’aime mieux le vélo.” (“The theater’s too deep for me.
 I prefer bicycling.”)